Re–Directing: East || The Tragedy of the Leaf Blower

 We did not come together to exchange, learn from each other, change ourselves or the world, but rather to gain and maintain access to the “privilege” of future work, even if precarious, low wage, without benefits, security, or dignity.
 In times of increased competition for diminishing resources we will hold on to anything.
 No one is willing to lose, to risk, to change, or to challenge, we rather listen silently to what we do not understand or even disagree with, and wait for it to be over, but we wouldn’t dare to interrupt, to be rude, to say no, or to voice the truth.
 That would be too much, it wouldn’t be appropriate, it could hurt future opportunities.
 And the future value of money is all that matters and this is why in the times we live in, artistic endeavors do not bring about any real change.

-I acknowledge my privileges, particularly the mobility and access that allows me to partake this and other self-enriching experiences of which, even though I am grateful for, I would rather be critical of than perpetuate a class maintenance system disguised as engaged, conscious, or hospitable.
+I acknowledge my privileges, particularly the mobility and access that allows me to partake in this and other self-enriching experiences of which, even though I am grateful for, I would rather be critical of than perpetuate a class maintenance system disguised as engaged, conscious, or hospitable.

 Artistic practices keep adjusting its methods in response to institutional offers that are shaped by capital demands.
-Today in times of intensifying migration we talk about hospitality, yesterday it was gender politics, the day before it was climate change, but the institution won’t stop printing catalogues that will end up in the garbage, we won’t stop eating quinoa from Peru, avocado from Chile or shrimps from Bangladeshi migrant trade boats, because no one dares to stop the machine.
+Today in times of intensifying migration we talk about hospitality, yesterday it was gender politics, the day before it was climate change, but the institution won’t stop printing catalogues that will end up in the garbage, we won’t stop eating quinoa from Peru, avocado from Chile or shrimp from Bangladeshi migrant trade boats, because no one dares to stop the machine.

 So, what would be a possible solution?
 How to slow down the machine while we are on it?
 How can we engage at a creative and intellectual level without being exploitive or hypocritical?
 A good start is to think more and do less.
 The value of residencies lays in the time and space they provide for creation.
 Thus, giving space and time for writers and thinkers alike would be just as hospitable as it is the case for artist residencies.
 If the idea is to foster collaboration, which seemed to be the case of Re-Directing: East, then space and time means a less-planned program and more time to share expertise, make connections, and create together.
 To apply hospitality and care as resistance against oppressive structures and systems, it is necessary to pause the institutional speed to look at the oppressive structures before reproducing them with our bodies by making a conscious effort to be truly open and available, rather than controlling and demanding.
 And please, no trendy topics, let’s stop with the instrumentalization of the arts, it’s enough, we cannot save the world!
 These palliative symbolic discourses collaborate with the deradicalization of movements.
 It appropriates radical demands into a mainstream discourse empty of practice which gives the illusion that our engaged discourses abolish us from our unengaged questionable actions.